 Here is the second episode of our three part core series.
-If you haven’t watched episode one yet, follow this link to learn what the core is.
+Check out the first episode to learn what the core is.

-I see so many trainers, get this wrong.
-They either do not know the science of core stability and strengthening, they are following the herd and not breaking status quo, or they know the truth, but know the public do not, therefore, they can still get away with it.
-When we do isolated exercises for the core, it burns, it hurts, it feels like we are really doing something, that is why they are often used as finishers, to make clients feel they have achieved something in a session.
-That being said, should anyone do ab exercises then?
-I think many people attempting to get a “strong core” are really concerned about the appearance of their body fat, which is rectified with optimal nutrition.
+I see so many trainers get this wrong.
+They either do not know the science of core stability and strengthening – they are following the herd and not breaking status quo – or they know the truth, but know the public do not.
+Therefore, they feel they can still get away with it.
+When we do isolated exercises for the core, it burns, it hurts, it feels like we are really doing something.
+This is why they are often used as finishers, to make clients feel they have achieved something in a session.
+That being said, should anyone do ab exercises ?
+I think many people attempting to get a “strong core” are really concerned about the appearance of their body fat.
+This is, however, more easily rectified with optimal nutrition.

 In normal human movement, muscles do not work in isolation.
 They co-contract.
-Even when you are doing an exercise to target a specific muscle or muscle group, it may target that group more than another muscle group, but no muscle works in isolation.
-We can define a core stabilisation exercise as any exercise that transmits motor patterns and utilises stability of the spine, whilst using repetition (McGill et al., 2003), therefore compound stable surface exercise such as the deadlift, squat and shoulder press, all commonly used in bodybuilding,
+Even when you are doing an exercise to target a specific muscle or muscle group, it may target that group more than others, but no muscle works in isolation.
+We can define a core stabilisation exercise as any exercise that transmits motor patterns and utilises stability of the spine, while using repetition (McGill et al., 2003).
+These include compound stable surface exercise such as the deadlift, squat and shoulder press, all commonly used in bodybuilding,

 Studies demonstrate greater neuromuscular core activation from exercises performed unilaterally, compared to bilaterally (Saeterbakken and Fimland, 2012).
-Standing exercises, compared to seated ones, similarly demonstrate greater core activation, and therefore require greater core stabilisation (Santana, et al., 2007), (Behm et al., 2005).
-Therefore standing, unilateral exercise, where appropriate could form the crux of a bodybuilders core stabilisation exercises.
+Standing exercises, compared to seated ones, similarly demonstrate greater core activation.
+They therefore require greater core stabilisation (Santana, et al., 2007), (Behm et al., 2005).
+Therefore, standing, unilateral exercise, where appropriate could form the crux of a bodybuilder’s core stabilisation exercises.

-If we are going to train the core or abs separate, what are the most effective?
+If we are Going to Train the Core or abs Separately, What are the Most Effective Exercises?

-The rectus abdominus is the six pack and its job is the bring the chest to the navel, in effect rounded the back off.
+The rectus abdominus is the six pack and its job is the bring the chest to the navel, curving the spine.
 If this is true, then we need to include exercises that replicate this movement.
-With the best exercise being the crunch movement and the hanging leg raise (Contreras and Schoenfeld, 2011), although the crunch targeted the upper abs and the leg raises targeted the lower abs a little more, but not significantly.
+With the best exercise being the crunch movement and the hanging leg raise (Contreras and Schoenfeld, 2011).
+Crunches target the upper abs and leg raises target the lower abs a little more, but not significantly.
 Remember to round the lower back, a point normally missed, because lifters normally focus on keeping their lower back stable.
-Similarly, with the hanging leg raises, we need to focus on initiating the movement by rounding the lower back, whilst bring the legs up toward the body.
+Similarly, with hanging leg raises, we need to focus on initiating the movement by rounding the lower back, while bring the legs up toward the body.
 If we lift just the legs, we will target the hip flexors.

-Well this depends on what our goals are.
-If your trainer has identified weaknesses in the body (if they haven’t tested for this, run away now), then they may get you to target specific muscle groups in the body, The issue is if we over train any body part this will lead to imbalances, as we have already discussed, muscles co-contract.
-If I over strengthen my TrA, it can cause postural issues in my pelvic region for example.
-So therefore, I recommend training the body as a whole, to maintain balances in the body.
+This depends on what our goals are.
+If your trainer has identified weaknesses in the body (if they haven’t tested for this, run away now), then they may get you to target specific muscle groups in the body.
+The issue is, if we over-train any body part, this will lead to imbalances.
+If I over strengthen my TrA, it can cause postural issues in my pelvic region, for example.
+So therefore, I recommend training the body as a whole, to maintain balance.
 Too many people make the mistake of splitting the body into parts and using a reductionist method.